A group of researchers plans to send cancer cells into space after research in a microgravity environment has shown remarkable effects.

 Spheroids are used in research that aims to identify biomolecules capable of carrying active substances in the body, because they incorporate many different proteins that among other things they induce programmed cell death.

-The goal of the research and its future spatial developments is to develop drugs capable of stimulating proteins that induce suicide in cancer cells.
+The goal of the research and its next space developments is to develop drugs capable of stimulating proteins that induce tumor cells to commit suicide.

-Concerns about research are coming from the Italian scientific community.
-For the oncologist and former President of the Scientific Technical Council of the Italian Space Agency Prof. Mariano Bizzarri it is truly unique that Doctor Chou, "despite having no experience and no publication to his credit, he has come to mature ideas (without directly conducting any experiments!) on which many scientists have been studying for thirty years, communicating their results in conferences, publishing in the most accredited journals scientific studies, in the context of specific Space Biomedicine programs organized by space agencies (NASA and ESA). "
+There are doubts about the research from the Italian scientific community.
+For the oncologist and former President of the Scientific Technical Council of the Italian Space Agency Prof. Mariano Bizzarri it is truly unique that Doctor Chou, “despite having no experience and no publications to his credit, he has come to develop ideas (without directly conducting any experiments!) which many scientists have been studying for thirty years now, communicating their results at conferences, publishing in the most accredited journals scientific, within specific Space Biomedicine programs organized by the space agencies (NASA and ESA).”

-Per Bizzarri, researcher at the Department of Experimental Medicine of theLa Sapienza University of Rome, not just Chou's estimates "they are imaginative", but "the mechanism of action has already been studied in detail" and Chou should "Be well informed before retracing paths towards destinations that science has already reached and crossed for some time."
+Per Bizzarri, researcher at the Experimental Medicine department of theLa Sapienza University of Rome, not just Chou's estimates “They are imaginative”, but “the mechanism of action has already been studied in detail” and Chou should “inform yourself well before retracing paths towards goals that Science has already reached and surpassed some time ago.”